 My Original Plan For Hitting The Road

-My goal was to move into the nomadic lifestyle slowly.
+My goal was to move to the nomadic lifestyle slowly.

-The original plan was to convert my van into a home on wheels (I didn’t have the trailer back then).
-Then, I’d take short trips to learn how to camp and travel.
+The plan was to convert my van into a home on wheels, take short trips to learn how to camp and travel.

 But Life Had It’s Own Agenda

 In August 2015, my job of almost 30 years was eliminated.